xprova/vetrina/doc/protocol.md

-Plain text files can be sent as response payloads and are downloaded by the browser without requiring user interaction (beyond the interaction causing the request object to be send).
-To embed a file payload, the response object:
+Plain text files can be sent as response payloads and are downloaded by the browser without requiring user interaction (beyond the interaction causing the request object to be sent, that is).
+To embed a file payload, the response
+object:

 - Must contain a `type` field with the string value `file`
 - Must contain two subfields `filename` and `content` in its `return` field.